Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - PDF
-     - Portable Document Format, file formatted for the Adobe Acrobat reader.
+     - Portable Document Format, a standard file format for representing electronic documents (ISO 32000).
 Items such as full-text articles or journals published in PDF format tend to replicate the printed page in appearance.
      -

    * - PHP
-     - Hypertext Preprocessor is a server-side scripting language designed for web development.
+     - PHP is a general-purpose programming language originally designed for web development.
 The PHP reference implementation is now produced by The PHP Group. [`Wikipedia <https://en.wikipedia.org/wiki/PHP>`__]
      -

    * - Platform
      - The content host of an aggregator, publisher, or other online service that delivers the content to the user and that counts and provides the COUNTER usage reports.
+Individual titles or groups of content might have their own branded user experience but reside on a common host.

        A COUNTER Data_Type.
      - Wiley Online Library, HighWire